martinpihrt/OSPy/ospy/docs/Web Interface Guide - English.md

 Changing the type changes both the visible fields and the way OSPy builds the schedule.
 Review all values before saving after changing a type.
 In graphical schedules, click once to mark the beginning and again to mark the end; use the cross on an existing interval to remove it.
 Times are interpreted in the local time of the OSPy system.

+## Calendar rules
+Every existing recurring program can be further restricted by calendar rules. **Allowed months** can be selected individually or with spring, summer, autumn, winter and all-year shortcuts. **Calendar day parity** allows all, odd or even dates, and **Days of month** accepts selected values from 1 to 31.
+These rules are combined with the normal weekdays or repeat interval; leaving their default values preserves the original schedule.

+**Excluded dates** accepts one item per line: an exact date (`YYYY-MM-DD`), an exact inclusive range (`YYYY-MM-DD..YYYY-MM-DD`) or an annual inclusive range (`MM-DD..MM-DD`).
+Annual ranges may cross New Year.
+A blocked occurrence remains visible in the schedule with its reason. **Do not run on public holidays** uses the locally installed holiday calendar.
+OSPy detects the country from the weather location; **Options → Weather → Holiday country override** can supply another two-letter country code.
+If the library or country is unavailable, only programs that requested holiday exclusion are safely blocked; OSPy itself and other programs continue running.

+The **Service outages** section on the Programs page creates named global start/end intervals.
+Overlapping automatic runs are shown as blocked, while **Run Now** remains available for a deliberate service test.
+Outages are saved across OSPy restarts.

+### Sunrise and sunset
+The Sunrise based and Sunset based program types are available only while the existing **Sunrise and Sunset** plug-in is enabled, its Astral calculation is active and a valid location is available.
+The program can start before or after the calculated event with a signed minute offset.
+An earliest and latest allowed time limit the result; an out-of-window run can be moved to the nearest boundary or skipped.
+Duration, pause, repetitions, selected weekdays and all calendar rules still apply.
+OSPy never guesses a fixed time when the plug-in is unavailable and retains the saved program until the provider recovers.

 ### Selected days (Simple)
 Runs the same simple schedule on each selected weekday.
 Select one or more weekdays and set the first run below.